brad28b/meshtastic-mqtt-mysql/README.md

 Dependencies are as follows:

-A meshtastic ESP32V3 based Meshtastic node (nRF nodes don't support MQTT => JSON currently).
+A meshtastic ESP32V3 based node, for example, a Heltec V3 (nRF nodes don't support MQTT => JSON currently).

 php8.2-cli (see <a href='https://php.watch/articles/install-php82-ubuntu-debian'>here</a> for installation instructions)